7 Layer Salad

 - Meat – Diced ham or turkey would be a great addition to add.

-- Cauliflower – Small florets would add a great crunch.
+- Cauliflower – Small florets or chopped cauliflower would add a great crunch.

 - Tomatoes – Slice sweet cherry tomatoes in half, dice Roma tomatoes or use fresh garden tomatoes for another layer.